Tejeshvini/SkutopiaChallege/README.md

 The last part of the task was acheived by created a sub aggregated tables for 1.
 All sales(including returns) and 2.
 Returns only with an open input option which changes the number of top n results.

+I have attached the pdf download in the email and also sharing the link here - Skutopia Visualisation Challenge